harsh-ps-2003/pikachu/README.md

 ChordRoutingBehaviour: Manages routing table and successor/predecessor relationships
 ChordActor: Handles message passing and coordination

-PeerId is provided by libp2p and is used at the networking layer for peer discovery, connection establishment, and secure communication.
-When you run a node, libp2p generates a unique PeerId for that instance.
-NodeId is derived from the PeerId and is used for the overlay routing in the Chord DHT.
 The Chord protocol uses NodeIds to determine the position of each node within the ring and to decide which node is responsible for a particular key.
 Every node runs its own gRPC server which is bound to an address such as "http://127.0.0.1:{port}".
 This server is the entry point for application-level (DHT) requests.

 The mapping from NodeId → gRPC address is essential because while the Chord protocol works with NodeIds to locate the correct node in the DHT (via finger tables and routing logic), it doesn't by itself specify how to reach that node over the network.
 In our local terminal setup, each node gets a unique gRPC server port.
 When a node needs to forward a Put/Get or key-transfer request, it looks up the responsible node's NodeId in its locally maintained mapping to obtain the correct gRPC address.
-Then it uses that address to create a gRPC client and forward the request. mDNS is used for automatic peer discovery on the local network.
-When a node discovers another node via mDNS, it learns the peer's libp2p identity (its PeerId) and any advertised network endpoints.
+Then it uses that address to create a gRPC client and forward the request.

-Since the NodeId is derived from the PeerId, you can compute the NodeId from the discovered PeerId.
-At the same time, the advertised network address (or the gRPC port from a multiaddr) is used to build the mapping: NodeId → gRPC address.
-This lets each node maintain an up-to-date address mapping so that routing (e.g., contacting a successor or transferring keys) can be done over gRPC.

 In summary:
 1. The Chord protocol routes operations (lookup, Put, Get, key transfer) based on NodeIds